burkeholland/quick-start/src/chapters/chapter2.md

 - `<Button>`
     - `text`: Controls the text displayed within the button

 Since UI components are visual, you probably want to see what your app looks like.
-But if you try running the app you won't see too much:
+You can re-run the app by pressing `Ctrl + C` in your terminal or command line to stop the iOS/Android emulator and then running `tns run [ios,android] -emulator` again.
+But when run the app, you won&#39;t see too much:

 ![login 1](images/login-stage1-ios.png)
 ![login 1](images/login-stage1-android.png)